| Safe Haskell | None |

 data StatChange #

 for the use cases.
-But really it could be a Int
+But really it could be a Int, it just makes apply harder.

 Instances